 1. Expired food

-It isn’t a good idea to toss unopened cans of expired food items into the bin.
+Tossing unopened cans of expired food items isn’t a good idea into the bin.
 It can mess up and cause issues in the recycling process.

 The most eco-friendly way to dispose of expired food is through composting it.
 Pour the contents into the compost bin, clean the containers, and put them in the recycling bin.